 And, start a habit of daily visits to the free blogs on my website – they’ll help you to get into a positive and motivated mindset for stopping drinking.

 One of the biggest indicators of your likely success in stopping drinking is your commitment to doing things differently.
 There’s a big difference between thinking about it, worrying about it, wishing things were different and actually taking action and doing.
 And, it’s the doing that changes things.
-If you want to live your life free and sober instead of imprisoned by alcohol, you need to take action do things differently.
+If you want to live your life free and sober instead of imprisoned by alcohol, you need to take action to do things differently.
+Even if it's only for a short-term challenge (like Sober October).